-Sudan cracks down violently on Thursday protesters, 2 killed
+Sudan cracks down violently on Thursday protesters, 3 killed

 Also, the opposition is expected to issue a statement on the protest and the way forward.

-In the other parts of the country, several other protests were organized in Atbara, Madani, Sennar and Ruffaha.
+In the other parts of the country, several other protests were organized in Atbara, Madani, Sennar and Ruffa’a.

 (ST)